What Happens if You Get Caught Driving Without Insurance?

 Jail time

-Driving without insurance can also lead to jail time, but the duration depends on the state where it occurs.
+Driving without insurance can lead to jail time, but the duration depends on the state where it occurs.
 In some states, the first offense may result in a brief jail sentence, while repeat offenses or extreme circumstances may result in longer terms.

 signupBonus icon